Chapter Twenty-Three Remorse

-The images on the wall continue to ascend in age: some glamorous and breathtaking, some cozy and cute, stunningly feminine, and others originally neutral.
+The images on the wall continue to ascend in age—some glamorous and breathtaking, some cozy and cute, stunningly feminine, and others originally neutral in attitude and expression.
 That alone is remarkable given the state of Alin’s and Alison’s relationship before she left and never returned.

 Until now—twenty-five years later.

 “Ali, I think you should see these,” I tell her.